Buffalo vs. Akron NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Buffalo has combined with its opponents to score more than 57 points only two times this season.
+- Buffalo and its opponents have combined for 57.5 points -- this matchup's over/under -- only twice this season.

-- Saturday's over/under is 5.1 points higher than the combined 51.9 PPG average of the two teams.
+- Akron's games have gone over 57.5 points in three of seven chances this season.

-- The 65.9 points per game these two squads have surrendered to opponents this season are 8.9 more than the 57 over/under in this contest.
+- The two teams combine to average 51.9 points per game, 5.6 less than the over/under in this contest.

+- This contest's total is 8.4 points under the 65.9 these two squads combine to give up per game in 2021.

-- Bulls games this season feature an average total of 57.2 points, a number 0.2 points higher than Saturday's over/under.
+- The average total in Bulls games this season is 57.2, 0.3 points fewer than Saturday's over/under of 57.5 .

-- The 53.7 PPG average total in Zips games this season is 3.3 points fewer than this game's over/under.
+- The 57.5 over/under in this game is 3.8 points above the 53.7 average total in Zips games this season.

 Buffalo Stats and Trends

-- Buffalo has one win against the spread in seven games this year.
+- Buffalo has one win against the spread in seven games this season.

-- This season, the Bulls are winless ATS when entering a game as a favorite of 11 points or more.
+- The Bulls have yet to cover the spread this season when favored by 11 points or more.

-- Buffalo's games this year have hit the over on two of six set point totals (33.3%).
+- Buffalo's games this year have gone over the point total two times in six opportunities (33.3%).

-- In games that Buffalo piles up over 442.7 yards, the team is 0-1 against the spread and 1-1 overall.
+- In games that Buffalo churns out more than 442.7 yards, the team is 0-1 against the spread and 1-1 overall.

-- The Bulls have seven giveaways this season, while the Zips have nine takeaways .

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.